Universal offers Bill Ackman chart-topping returns - NewsBreak

 Universal offers Bill Ackman chart-topping returns

-LONDON, Sept 14 (Reuters Breakingviews) - Bill Ackman may bag a financial smash hit in the upcoming listing of Universal Music, which is being spun off by Vivendi (VIV.PA).
-Taylor Swift’s label boasts superior profitability to rival Warner Music (WMG.O), making a valuation of 47 billion euros including debt plausible.
+LONDON (Reuters Breakingviews) - Bill Ackman may bag a financial smash hit in the upcoming listing of Universal Music, which is being spun off by Vivendi.
+Taylor Swift’s label boasts superior profitability to rival Warner Music, making a valuation of 47 billion euros including debt plausible.
 That would represent a chart-topping return for the hedge fund manager who bought a stake on the cheap earlier this year.

 A comparison with U.S.-listed rival Warner should ensure both investors a handsome return.
 It is valued currently at 24 times this year’s EBITDA including debt, according to Refinitiv data.
 Apply that same multiple to Universal, and the latter should be worth 42.3 billion euros, based on company EBITDA projections.